jcace/fil-ubc/readme.md

 `go install github.com/anjor/go-fil-dataprep/cmd/data-prep@latest`

-Next, genereate the carfile
+Next, generate the carfile
 `data-prep fil-data-prep --output test --size 4026531840 testfile`

-> note, you can also provide a directory as the root to generate a carfile of the entire directory tree, for example /path/to/dir
+> Note: you can also provide a directory as the root to generate a carfile of the entire directory tree, for example /path/to/dir

 The Size flag is the max size of individual carfiles.
 The number provided is 30GiB.
 As the maximum deal size on Filecoin is 32GiB, this leaves plenty of room for overhead and is a safe value to use.
 If you are preparing content greater than 30GiB in size, they will be split between multiple .CAR files.